-Brazil Muses and Goddesses of Brazilian Carnival: Learn They Role
+Brazil Divas and Goddesses of Brazilian Carnival: Learn They Role

 Brazil Muses and Queens are integral part of the Brazilian Carnaval show.
 They have an important role and we could not imagine the parades in Brazil without their beauty and elegant dances.
 Many who are not familiar with the Carnival culture of Brazil may suppose they are only there to show-off great bodies, but that is not their cultural purpose.
 Their magic is much more powerful than mortals like us can suppose.
 On this page we are introduced through videos, photos and texts, to the elegance and glamour of these Queens.

 Watch below two exclusive videos of a true Carnival Muses, in their full majesty!

 Some say they are capable to hypnotize and cast a spell in unattentive hearts.
 We have seen Carnival Goddesses and Queens during some carnivals "stealing" part of the show, because of their incredile performances.

 Below we see the lovely Thatiana Pagung who has inspired me to keep thinking of the Carnival festivity as the most wonderful popular event of the world!

 Samba historians have said that the figure of Brazilian samba muses go back to the beginning of Rio´s official Carnival celebrations.
 In 1950, Elvira Pagã was elected the first Rio Carnival Queen through a contest arranged by the ACC – the Carnival Journalists Association.
 The Drums Queen element on the other hand, was introduced in the 1970´s, and popularized in the 80´s.